alanzchen/alanzchen/README.md

 - 👨🏻‍🎓 Assistant Professor in Information Systems @ University of Texas as Dallas, Naveen Jindal School of Management
 - 👨🏻‍🎓 Ph.D. from Carlson School of Management, Information & Decision Sciences
 - 📸 I’m a photographer! [foto.zenan.ch](https://foto.zenan.ch)
-- 👯 I’m looking to collaborate on ... anything!
-Shoot me an email.
 - 💬 Ask me about anything: [blog.zenan.ch/ask](https://blog.zenan.ch/ask)
 - 📫 How to reach me: contact at zenan.ch
 - 😄 Pronouns: He/Him